Yipara logoYipara

 +

 Sudden cat acne has a few common triggers.
 Plastic bowl contact: switching to plastic food or water bowls, or scratches appearing on old plastic bowls, is the #1 sudden trigger.
 The porous plastic holds bacteria.
 Change in grooming: stress, dental pain, or arthritis can cause a cat to groom less, letting oils and debris build up on the chin.
 Diet change: new foods can alter skin oil composition.
 Environmental change: new detergents, scented litter, smoke, or a new house.
 Hormonal shifts: puberty or stress-hormone spikes.
-Underlying illness: FIV, FeLV, diabetes, or hyperthyroidism can suppress the immune system and trigger acne.
+Underlying illness: feline immunodeficiency concerns, feline leukemia concerns, diabetes, or thyroid concerns can suppress the immune system and trigger acne.
 If there's no obvious trigger and the acne is spreading or severe, see a vet for a workup.

 How serious is cat chin acne?